Haynes King (American football)

-Haynes King (born February 21, 2002) is an American football quarterback for the Georgia Tech Yellow Jackets.
+Haynes King (born January 9, 2001) is an American college football quarterback for the Georgia Tech Yellow Jackets.
 He previously played for the Texas A&M Aggies.

 High school career

 King attended Longview High School in Longview, Texas.
 As a senior, he was selected to the 2020 Under Armour All-American Game.
 He committed to Texas A&M University to play college football.

+As junior in 2018, King led the Lobos to their first state title in 81 years.
+He played under his father, John King, who has been the head coach at Longview High School since 2004.